- CBD QUIZ

 One studyevaluated the effects of Reishi on neurasthenia, a condition characterized by chronic stress and fatigue that causes pain and mood instability.
 In this study, 132 patients were given either 1,800 mg of a Reishi extract or an equivalent placebo three times daily for 8 weeks.
 The study found that the Reishi group experienced significantly lower levels of pain and fatigue (reduced 15.5% and 28.3% from baseline) compared to the placebo group.

-One study found that Reishi may be useful for lowering high blood sugar, altough it’s improtant to note that it may be unsafe to take along antidiabetes medications.
+One study found that Reishi may be useful for lowering high blood sugar, although it’s important to note that it may be unsafe to take alongside antidiabetes medications.
 In this study, 1.44 grams of Reishi (or an equivalent placebo) was given to patients for 12 weeks and the majority of subjects experienced lower blood sugar levels with no change to blood pressure or BMI.

 One study found some success in using a Reishi extract to combat seizures and the resulting neurological damage.
 In this study, which was performed on mice, the researchers distributed extract doses of 10-80 mg/kg.
 To put that in to perspective, a 150 lb person weighs approximately 68 kilograms and would take 680-5,440 mg, or 0.68-5.44 grams daily.